Last updated on July 7th, 2022 at 11:12 am

 5. Attitude is everything.

 You can choose to label what shows up in your dream life as either an opportunity or a threat.
 However it might look, what are you going to do about it?
-If an opportunity is handed to you are you going to take it?
+If a break is handed to you are you going to take it?
 If something gets in the way of your dream — what will you do about it?

-Will your attitude allow you to quit when things aren’t going the way you want?
+Will your attitude allows you to quit when things aren’t going the way you want?

 Ask yourself: what would Minnie do?

-Understanding the role your attitude plays in the achievement of your dream helps you maintain motivation and plan for the ups and and downs on the road towards success.
-Decide up front how far you are willing to go to achieve success before you make a commitment to pursue your dream.
+Understanding the role your attitude plays in the achievement of your dream helps you maintain motivation and plan for the ups and downs on the road toward success.
+Decide upfront how far you are willing to go to achieve success before you commit to pursuing your big dream.

-6. Your dream should be aligned what you really want in life.
+6. Your big dream should be aligned with what you truly want in life.

 The character Skeeter wanted to go to work at a publishing house in New York City.
-The literary agent she wants to work for advises that she find something controversial to write about.
-She begins to look around her environment and chose a subject close to home.
+The literary agent she wants to work for advises that she find something controversial to write.
+She began to look around her environment and chose a subject close to home.